YoobeeWebTutors/javascript-manual/11-loops.md

 ```

 ## Exercises
-* Make a loop that outputs an asterisk `*` for every character in a string
+* Make a loop that outputs an asterisk `*` for every character in a string.
-  * do some research on getting the length of a string value
+  * do some research on getting the length of a string value.
-* Make a loop that outputs every number from 1 to 100
+* Make a loop that outputs every number from 1 to 100.
-* Make a loop that outputs every even number, starting at 100, going to 0 (aka descending order)
+* Make a loop that outputs every even number, starting at 100, going to 0 (aka descending order).
-* *Fizz-Buzz*: Output every number between 1 and 100, except when the number divides evenly by 3 or 5: instead of the number, output "fizz" or "buzz" respectively, and output "fizzbuzz" when it evenly divisible by both.
+* *Fizz-Buzz*: Output every number between 1 and 100, except when the number divides evenly by 3 or 5: instead of the number, output "fizz" or "buzz" respectively, and output "fizzbuzz" when it's evenly divisible by both.
-* *99 Bottles…*: Write a program to output the lyrics to the song "99 bottles of beer" as found on http://www.99-bottles-of-beer.net/lyrics.html -- there are answers on that site, but none of them are actually simple, nor get the lyrics exactly right.
+* *99 Bottles…*: Write a program to output the [lyrics to the song "99 bottles of beer"](http://www.99-bottles-of-beer.net/lyrics.html) -- there are answers on that site, but none of them are actually simple, nor get the lyrics exactly right.
 * Make a Christmas tree out of asterisks.

 ## Research